pseudoralph/dr-lookup/README.md

 # Doctor Lookup

-#### Doctor search portal for patients demonstrating the use of an API call÷
+#### Doctor search portal for patients using BetterDoctor API

 #### Ralph Perdomo.
 January 18, 2019

 ## Description

-Search for a doctor based on your symptoms.
+Search for a Portland-based doctor based on your medical issue and/or doctor's name.
+Returns doctor's practice information and whether he/she is accepting new patients.

 ## Setup/Installation Requirements

 * clone this repository using `git clone https://github.com/pseudoralph/dr-lookup.git`
 * navigate into this repo and download dependencies: `npm install`
-* run specs using `npm run test`
-  * a new browser window will open at `localhost:9876`
 * launch dev environment using `npm run start`
   * a new browser window will open at `localhost:8080`